Mark Ames: Time at the eXile

 In 1997, he established the eXile, for which he was writer and editor.
 Shortly after founding it, he hired Matt Taibbi.
 In The eXile, Ames wrote on politics, organized crime in Russia, prostitution, and drug use.
 The paper played practical jokes on Pravda staffers and public figures including Mikhail Gorbachev.
 In 2000 Ames and Taibbi published The eXile: Sex, Drugs, and Libel in the New Russia.
 Chicago Reader contributor Martha Bayne reviewed the book, and wrote: "The product of Ames and Taibbi's union is rude, cruel, pornographic, self-aggrandizing, infantile, and breathtakingly misogynist, with a dozen pages of news and another dozen of gonzo entertainment listings.
 It's also one of the biggest success stories of the tiny, incestuous world of expatriate Moscow.
 Pranks are sharper – and meaner – than others, but they're all conceived under a towering belief in the righteousness of the paper's mission.

-In June 2008, the eXile website was closed down by the Russian government and Ames returned to the U.S. Ames continues to edit the eXile in an online-only format: eXiledonline.
+In June 2008, the eXile website was closed down by the Russian government and Ames returned to the U.S. Ames then continued to edit the eXile, in an online-only format as eXiledonline; as of March 2026, the most recent content dates back to 2023.